-Maritime Safety Authounder the National Plan e responsibility for managing the response
+Maritime Safety Authority will assume responsibility for managing the response under the National Plan.

+Chapter 6.
 Conclusions and Recommendations

 The Wairarapa exists within one of the world's great active tectonic regions.
 This tectonic setting produces some of the essential requirements for the establishment of major populations, such as a deep harbour and abundant clean water.
 It also creates many different natural hazards, some of which will impact the coast.